TBD-Labs-AI/latched/README.md

 **Latched**: Latched python library provides hardware-aware optimization.
 With this library, you can export your ML model into hardware-optimized forms.

-**Latched Server**: Latched server provides a RESTful API to register and run ML models on various devices.
+**Latched Model Manager**: Latched model manager provides a RESTful API to register and run ML models on various devices.

 **Latched Devices SDKs**: Latched devices SDKs provide libraries to run ML models on various devices.